 What’s new on Netflix in August 2020 – all the shows and movies coming soon

-August sees the first part of Lucifer's long-awaited fifth season, a new documentary about French former footballer Nicolas Anelka and a original Netflix blockbuster starring Jamie Foxx and Joseph Gordon Levitt.
+The new month sees the first part of Lucifer's long-awaited fifth season, a new documentary about French former footballer Nicolas Anelka and an original Netflix blockbuster starring Jamie Foxx and Joseph Gordon Levitt.

-During the coronavirus pandemic Netflix has been something of a saviour for households around the country – and with the continued delays to releases of major blockbusters the reliance for new films and TV shows on the streaming platform looks likely to continue for a while.
+During the coronavirus pandemic Netflix has been something of a saviour for households around the country – and with the continued delays to releases of major blockbusters the reliance for new films and TV shows on the streaming platform looks likely to continue for some time yet.

 August sees the return of the cult favourite series Lucifer for the first part of its fifth season, while hit original reality TV show Selling Sunset is back for a third run after a hugely successful second outing earlier this year.